 Particularly important if the company name is generic, for example the founder’s name; a tagline can describe the product of service.

-Examples: Lush – fresh handmade cosmetics, TED – ideas worth spreading.
+Examples: Lush – fresh handmade cosmetics, TED – ideas change everything.

 Call To Action Tagline